izepb/gcp-util/README.md

 # GVM Controller for Google Cloud

 A simple, powerful Zsh shell function to manage a GCP - starting with VM configs.
-This script centralizes common `gcloud` commands into a single, easy-to-use interface called `gvm`.
+This script centralises common `gcloud` commands into a single, easy-to-use interface called `gvm` (just to avoid having to type VM names and zones and making sure the flags are right, etc).

 ## My own use cases